fallingmeteorite/task_scheduling/README.md

 if __name__ == "__main__":
     ......
 ```
+5.The task priority is modified to high when necessary, and the task will start executing directly after submission.
+However, this can also cause some running tasks to pause to free up resources to run high-priority tasks

 ### Function: task_creation(delay: int or None, daily_time: str or None, function_type: str, timeout_processing: bool, task_name: str, func: Callable, *args, **kwargs) -> str or None:

 The core function is used to create a task and submit it to the scheduler.
 Currently the scheduler has